ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 We can see that we successfully pulled 6125 songs into our dataframe.
 Now, we'll finally update the type of our columns and create a new dataframe by applying a filter for only tracks that meet our criteria.
 After the filter is applied, we need to make sure we only include unique songs in this new dataframe that don't already exist in our playlist.
-We'll do this by merging our playlist dataframe to our new tracks dataframe and use an indicator to find when a vaue exists in both dataframes.
+We'll do this by merging our playlist dataframe to our new tracks dataframe and use an indicator to find when a value exists in both dataframes.
 We'll build a new dataframe to only include values that are not present in both the previous dataframes.

 ```python